jlucaspains/sharp-cert-manager/readme.md

 This app is intended to run in private environments or at a minimum be behind a secure gateway with proper TLS and authentication to ensure it is not improperly used.

 The app will allow unsecured requests to the configured websites.
 It will perform a get and discard any data returned.
 All information used is derived from the connection and certificate negotiated between the http client and the web server being monitored.

+## Features
+Below features are currentl being evaluated and/or built.
+If you have a suggestion, please create an issue.

+- [x] Display list of monitored certificates
+- [x] Display certificate details
+- [x] Monitor certificate in background
+- [x] Teams WebHook integration
+- [ ] Slack WebHook integration
+- [ ] Monitoring